WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/README.md

 ## Driver Ecowittcustom
-   This driver fully supports all currently available data from Ecowitt Wi-Fi stations and/or gateways.
+   This driver fully supports all currently available data from Ecowitt Wi-Fi consoles and/or gateways.

    It supports both the Ecowitt Protocol and the Wunderground Protocol